Homebirth vs. Hospital Birth: Which is best for you?

 The movement around reclaiming autonomy in labor and birth has been a growing force within the last few decades.
 It was in fact the impetus behind what started Oula; creating an evidence-based, personalized pregnancy experience that combined the best of the midwifery model of care with contemporary obstetrics.
 Delivering in a hospital can sound sterile and structured, but it is possible to bring the beautiful elements of homebirth into the delivery room.
 Read more about What does it mean to have a hospital birth at Oula?

-- When deciding whether to give birth at home or in a hospital, consider the following:
+How do I decide what’s the right place for me to have a baby?
+When deciding whether to give birth at home or in a hospital, consider the following:

 - What does having a “natural” and holistic birthing experience look like for you?